nkhmelni/Obscura/README.md

 ## Passes

 All passes are off by default (when config.h is included).
-Enable them with `-D` flags and `#include "config.h"`.
+Enable them with `-D` flags and include `config.h`.
 It's recommended to do it globally, through a build system flag or a compiler flag.

 If config.h is **not** included, the plugin applies built-in defaults automatically: